foreseeti/securicad-azure-collector/README.md

 ## Optional: Application Insights - data enrichment
 Application Insights records the traffic in your azure environment and can be used to enrich the securiCAD model by making us of its topology mapping.
 The topology dump allows the parser to connect services that are communicating to each other through connection strings/keys, as it sees that there are some sort of communication between these services that are not relying on RBAC assignments.
 To make use of this, set up an Application Insights component in your azure environment, and attach the services that you are about to analyze in securiCAD in their respective configuration page, and let the entire system run for some time.

-TODO: A more detailed description of how to set up Application Insights in Azure

 # Installation of the data-exctractor

 ## Setting up the environment